samuel-rosa/spsann-doc/ppl.md

 It is long known that the variogram is central to geostatistics (Matheron1969;
 WebsterEtAl2007).
 As such, several methods have been proposed to create sample configurations to estimate the variogram efficiently (deGruijterEtAl2006;
 Mueller2007; WebsterEtAl2013).
-The first methods were based on estimation of the variogram using the classic method of moments (BreslerEtAl1982; Russo1984;
+The first methods were based on variogram estimation using the classic method of moments (BreslerEtAl1982; Russo1984;
 WarrickEtAl1987).
 Modern methods focus on the robust maximum likelihood estimators of the variogram (Lark2002; Zimmerman2006; Mueller2007).
-The later usually require some knowledge about the variogram model.
+The later usually require some prior knowledge about the variogram model.

 More recently a Bayesian approach has been suggested to enable taking into account the uncertainty of the estimated variogram model parameters when